pitadomingos/SETH/README.md

-# EduManage: Multi-School Management System Prototype
+# EduManage: AI-Powered Multi-School Management Prototype

 Welcome to EduManage, an advanced prototype for a multi-tenant, AI-powered School Management System built with Next.js, ShadCN UI, and Google's Genkit.
+This application is designed to showcase a powerful and scalable solution for modern educational institutions.

 ## About This Project

 This application simulates a comprehensive educational ecosystem designed to serve multiple user roles:

--   **Global Admins (Developers):** Oversee the entire network, manage schools, and access system-wide analytics.
+-   **Global Admins (Developers):** Oversee the entire network, manage schools and their subscription tiers, provision new schools, analyze system-wide performance with AI, and access detailed user management and documentation.
 -   **School Administrators:** Manage the operations of a single school, from admissions and finance to academic reporting.
--   **Premium Admins:** Manage a group of schools with consolidated views.
+-   **Premium Admins:** Manage a group of schools with consolidated views and management capabilities.
--   **Teachers:** Access AI tools for lesson planning, test generation, grading, and attendance.
+-   **Teachers:** Access AI tools for lesson planning, ad-hoc test generation, automated grading, and detailed attendance tracking.
--   **Students:** View their progress, take AI-graded tests, and access official documents.
+-   **Students:** View their progress, take AI-graded tests, and access official documents like certificates and transcripts upon meeting academic and financial requirements.
--   **Parents:** Get a unified view of all their children's progress, even if they attend different schools in the network.
+-   **Parents:** Get a unified view of all their children's progress (even across different schools), receive AI-powered advice, manage finances, and submit new applications.

 ## Key Features

--   **Role-Based Dashboards & Permissions:** Each user role has a unique interface and set of capabilities.
+-   **Role-Based Dashboards & Permissions:** Each user role has a unique interface and a tailored set of capabilities.
 -   **Multi-Tenancy Simulation:** The app dynamically loads data based on the logged-in user's school affiliation, simulating a real multi-school environment.
 -   **AI-Powered Workflows:** Genkit is used to power features like:
     -   Performance-aware lesson planning.